 It isn't easy, but it can be done.
 Meetings shouldn't be the go-to choice whenever there's something to discuss.

 You can encourage a new culture of only scheduling meetings when they’re absolutely necessary.
+One of the most crucial remote work tips is to reduce unnecessarily stressful and time-consuming meetings and keep communication streamlined.
 To ensure your meetings are useful, start with a purpose, and end with a clear action item.
 This will help your team stay alert and engaged throughout the meetings.

 If you are unsure whether you should schedule a meeting, review this decision tree infographic to determine whether a meeting is worth having.